-- In Doctor Jekyll and Mr Hyde NES game, almost everyone in the town is after doctor Jekyll.
+- In Dr. Jekyll and Mr. Hyde's NES game, almost everyone in the town is after doctor Jekyll.
 Ladies charge at him, kids shoot their slingshots at him, the whole wildlife hates him, guys in top hats drop live bombs next to him, gravedigger dishes dirt at him, singers drop notes at him and so on.
 Night stages also have strange monsters attacking Mr Hyde.

 - VVVVVV.
 Generally speaking, if it's not a wall, it'll probably kill you.
 (Fortunately you get plenty of checkpoints.)

 - Zool.
 Due to most of the levels being a Wackyland of some sort, many of the enemies you face are just weird.
 Examples include jelly, musical instruments, furit and vegetables, carpenter tools, toys, carnival food, and desert plants.